Lookout at Whitehaven Beach, Whitsundays Island

 About a two-hour drive from Melbourne is the wildlife wonderland of Phillip Island, visited by some 3.5 million people every year.
 There are plenty of activities for families, couples and solo visitors, including a chocolate factory, wildlife parks full of native animals and of course, the nightly penguin parade.
 You can watch from elevated viewing platforms or boardwalks as the little penguins waddle ashore at sunset and learn about conservation efforts that protect these charming birds.

-Time Out tip: Flash can frighten the penguins, so stick to your eyes.
+Time Out tip: The camera flash can frighten the penguins, so stick to looking at them with your eyes.

 When to go?
 The penguins come ashore at sunset, so arrive 30 to 60 minutes before.